statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 The adjudicator keeps track of the turn number of the most recent supported state that it's seen, called the `turnNumRecord`.
 It ignores unsupported states as well as states with a turn number less than the `turnNumRecord`.
-Thus, later states always take priority over earlier states, with the intention of preventing one participant from grieving others through repeatedly launching the same challenge.
+Thus, later states always take priority over earlier states, with the intention of preventing one participant from griefing others through repeatedly launching the same challenge.
-The remainder of this blog post explores various grieving attacks that we found in various versions of the ForceMove protocol.
+The remainder of this blog post explores various griefing attacks that we found in various versions of the ForceMove protocol.

 # Modeling ForceMove